 One minute they’re beside you, the next they are not.
 This horrible thought plagues every dog owner.
-Luckily, if you have a missing dog, there’s plenty you can do to make sure they come back safe and sound.
+Luckily if you’re dog goes missing, there’s plenty you can do to make sure they come back safe and sound.

 In The First Hour